openstack/kuryr-kubernetes/doc/source/devref/health_manager.rst

 It is important to check health of these services so that Kubernetes and its users know when Kuryr Controller it is ready to perform its networking tasks.
-To provide this functionality, Health Manager will verify and serve the health state of these services to the probe.
+Also, it is necessary to check the health state of Kuryr components in order to assure Kuryr Controller service is alive.
+To provide these functionalities, Health Manager will verify and serve the health state of these services and components to the probe.

 Proposed Solution
 -----------------
-The Health Manager will provide an endpoint that will check whether it is able to watch the Kubernetes API, authenticate with Keystone and talk to Neutron, since these are services needed by Kuryr Controller.
+One of the endpoints provided by The Health Manager will check whether it is able to watch the Kubernetes API, authenticate with Keystone and talk to Neutron, since these are services needed by Kuryr Controller.
 These checks will assure the Controller readiness.
+The other endpoint, will verify the health state of Kuryr components and guarantee Controller liveness.

 The idea behind the Manager is to combine all the necessary checks in a server running inside Kuryr Controller pod and provide the checks result to the probe.

-This design focuses on providing health checks for readiness probe, but another endpoint can be created for liveness probes.